 In 1990, police intelligence operatives raided Johnny’s home in Muñoz and abducted him, along with his wife, Tina, who grabbed him and refused to let go.
 They were surfaced a week later and charged with subversion at the provincial police headquarters in Cabanatuan City.
 They were released after a few months in detention.

 On March 10, 1989, a group of 10 activists who were about to hold a meeting in Mandaluyong were abducted at their meeting place.
 One of them was Honor.
-After a week of torture at a military safehouse, they were surfaced and charged with illegal possession of explosives in furtherance of rebellion.
+After a week of torture at a military safehouse, they were surfaced and charged with illegal possession of firearms and inciting to sedition.

 They were acquitted and released a year later.
 While most of his former co-detainees left activism and returned to mainstream life, Honor decided to organize among the peasantry.